Ferdinand I, Holy Roman Emperor: Hungary and the Ottomans

 Suleiman had allocated Transylvania and eastern Royal Hungary to John II Sigismund, which became the "Eastern Hungarian Kingdom", reigned over by his mother, Isabella Jagiellon, with Martinuzzi as the real power.
 But Isabella's hostile intrigues and threats from the Ottomans led Martinuzzi to switch round.
 In 1549, he agreed to support Ferdinand's claim, and Imperial armies marched into Transylvania.
-In the Treaty of Weissenburg (1551), Isabella agreed on behalf of John II Sigismund to abdicate as King of Hungary and to hand over the royal crown and regalia.
+In the Treaty of Weissenburg (1551), Isabella agreed on behalf of John II Sigismund to abdicate as king of Hungary and to hand over the Holy Crown of Hungary and regalia.
 Thus Royal Hungary and Transylvania went to Ferdinand, who agreed to recognise John II Sigismund as vassal Prince of Transylvania and betrothed one of his daughters to him.
 Meanwhile, Martinuzzi attempted to keep the Ottomans happy even after they responded by sending troops.
 Ferdinand's general Castaldo suspected Martinuzzi of treason and with Ferdinand's approval had him killed.

 Since Martinuzzi was by this time an archbishop and Cardinal, this was a shocking act, and Pope Julius III excommunicated Castaldo and Ferdinand.
 Ferdinand sent the Pope a long accusation of treason against Martinuzzi in 87 articles, supported by 116 witnesses.
 The Pope exonerated Ferdinand and lifted the excommunications in 1555.

+From 1548 to the end of the war, a Habsburg Spanish infantry tercio that had fought in the Schmalkaldic War was detached in Hungary to fight against John Zápolya's supporters on behalf of Ferdinand.
+Holy Roman Emperor Charles V sent Spanish troops to help his brother regularly from 1527 to 1553.

 The war in Hungary continued.
+In the Ottoman campaign of 1552, two Ottoman armies took the eastern part of central Hungary.
 Ferdinand was unable to keep the Ottomans out of Hungary.
 In 1554, Ferdinand sent Ogier Ghiselin de Busbecq to Constantinople to discuss a border treaty with Suleiman, but he could achieve nothing.
 In 1556 the Diet returned John II Sigismund to the eastern Hungarian throne, where he remained until 1570.
 De Busbecq returned to Constantinople in 1556, and succeeded on his second try.

 The Austrian branch of Habsburg monarchs needed the economic power of Hungary for the Ottoman wars.
-During the Ottoman wars the territory of the former Kingdom of Hungary shrunk by around 70%.
+During the Ottoman wars the territory of the former Kingdom of Hungary shrank by around seventy percent.
 Despite these enormous territorial and demographic losses, the smaller, heavily war-torn Royal Hungary had remained economically more important to the Habsburg rulers than Austria or Kingdom of Bohemia even at the end of the 16th century.
 Out of all his countries, the depleted Kingdom of Hungary was, at that time, Ferdinand's largest source of revenue.